krishnamnamithaa/Deep-Learning-Based-Classification-of-Diabetic-Kidney-Disease-Severity-from-Histopathology-Images/README.md

 ## Overview

 Diabetic Kidney Disease (DKD) is one of the leading causes of chronic kidney failure worldwide.
-Early diagnosis and accurate severity classification are essential for improving patient outcomes and enabling effective treatment planning.
+Early diagnosis and accurate severity classification are essential for improving patient outcomes and treatment planning.

-This project presents a Deep Learning-based framework for automated classification of diabetic kidney disease severity using histopathology images.
-The proposed system leverages advanced deep learning techniques to analyze kidney tissue images and classify disease severity levels with high accuracy.
+This project presents a Deep Learning-based framework for automated classification of diabetic kidney disease severity from histopathology images.
+The framework leverages CNNs, Vision Transformers (ViT), Ensemble Learning, and Data Augmentation techniques to improve prediction accuracy and robustness.

-The framework integrates Convolutional Neural Networks (CNNs), Transformer-based architectures, Ensemble Learning techniques, and Data Augmentation strategies to improve classification performance and robustness.

 ---

 ## Problem Statement

-Manual examination of kidney histopathology images is time-consuming and requires extensive expertise from pathologists.
-The objective of this project is to automate diabetic kidney disease severity classification using artificial intelligence and deep learning techniques, thereby improving diagnostic efficiency and supporting healthcare professionals.
+Manual analysis of kidney histopathology images is time-consuming and requires expert pathologists.
+This project aims to automate the classification process using Artificial Intelligence and Deep Learning to support healthcare professionals and improve diagnostic efficiency.

 ---

 ## Objectives

-* Develop an automated deep learning framework for diabetic kidney disease severity classification.
+* Automate diabetic kidney disease severity classification.
-* Perform image preprocessing and augmentation.
-* Extract discriminative features from histopathology images.
-* Train and evaluate deep learning models.
+* Apply deep learning techniques to medical image analysis.
-* Improve classification accuracy and model generalization.
+* Improve classification accuracy using ensemble learning.
+* Reduce overfitting through data augmentation.
-* Support medical diagnosis through AI-driven solutions.
+* Support AI-assisted medical diagnosis.

----

-## Features

-* Histopathology Image Analysis
-* Deep Learning-Based Classification
-* CNN Feature Extraction
-* Transformer-Based Learning
-* Ensemble Learning Strategies
-* Soft Voting Classification
-* Automated Severity Prediction
-* Medical Image Processing
-* Performance Evaluation

 ---